albertoguglielmo/mujoco-h1_2/README.md

 1. Install MuJoCo MPC by **following the official instructions**:
    https://github.com/google-deepmind/mujoco_mpc
    Make sure the base project builds and runs before adding this task.
-2. You need a working C++ toolchain, CMake and MuJoCo as required by that repo.

 ---

 ## 1) Copy the task folder into MuJoCo MPC

-Copy this repository’s `h1_2_walk2` folder into the MuJoCo MPC tasks directory:
+Copy this repository’s `h1_2_walk` folder into the MuJoCo MPC tasks directory:

 ---